 Three steps, most days.

-What using Arco actually looks like, whether you're in seventh grade orchestra, prepping for high school auditions, or picking the cello back up at forty.
+What using Arco actually looks like, whether you're in seventh grade orchestra on viola, prepping for a violin audition, or picking the cello or bass back up at forty.

 I.